-Once a prescription has been written, you can take it to most any pharmacy in Wisconsin to have it filled.
-Over 95% of all pharmacies in Wisconsin participate in Wisconsin Medicaid.
+Once a prescription is written, you can take it to almost any pharmacy in Wisconsin to have it filled.
+Over 95% of Wisconsin pharmacies participate in Wisconsin Medicaid.

 Depending on your circumstances, you have many programs you can join in Wisconsin.
 These include:

 This program coordinates care for youth in Dane County with mental health challenges, so they can stay in their home.
 A team of people work together to develop a plan of care that meets specific needs, and can include a Children Come First coordinator, members of the youth’s family, teachers, social workers and therapists.
 Enrollment generally lasts less than 18 months but youth are enrolled until they are no longer at risk of being placed out of a home.

 This plan helps elderly, blind or disabled people live in their own homes or in the community, instead of a state institution or a nursing home.
 You may be able to enroll in Community Waivers if you are a person who is elderly, blind or has a disability and you:

 You may be able to enroll in a Community Waivers Plan if you are enrolled in Medicaid or receive Supplemental Security Income (SSI).

 If you are married, live with your spouse and you are enrolled in a Community Waivers Plan, your spouse’s income and many of your joint assets may be protected.